 How Often Should Parents Check The Baby’s Breathing?

 Ideally, you can check on the baby’s breathing once or twice a day.
-Perhaps the best time to do it when the baby is having a nap or just fell asleep for the night.
+Perhaps the best time to do it is when the baby is having a nap or has just fallen asleep for the night.
 Here is how you can check your baby’s breathing:

-• Check for abnormal sounds: Stand close to the baby and listen for any unusual sounds like whistling, grunting, etc. You can also hear the baby’s breath to check if it is okay.
+- Check for abnormal sounds: Stand close and listen for any unusual sounds like baby grunting, whistling, etc. You can also hear the baby’s breath to check if it is okay.

 How Can You Ensure The Baby Gets To Breathe Properly?